 Decision paralysis is also inevitable.

-• Bring a touring checklist to each building so you can compare the same things across the buildings and focus on finding the perfect apartment.
+Bring a handy apartment touring checklist to each building so you can compare the same things across the buildings and focus on finding the perfect apartment.

 Know what you want, and what to look for.

-• Bring a checklist.
+Bring a checklist.
 We consulted our team of Touring Agents, (who each tour about 1,200 apartments a year) to find out what’s on their Touring List.
-Click here, or click the button below to download the ultimate checklist.

 Know what questions to ask.